mikeescro/Random-Quote-Generator/README.md

 Random quote generated upon clicking on button,
-Random color generated after each click of the button, 15 second self timer to run the program changing the background color and providing a new quote, Quotes do not repeat until it has cycled through each of over 10+ quotes.
+Random color generated after each click of the button, 15 second self timer to run the program changing the background color and providing a new quote, Quotes do not repeat until it has cycled through each (over 10+ quotes).